Luming-L/Project/ZGWAS.md

 `.bed` - individual identifiers and their genotypes, binary `.fam` - half of `.ped`, pedigree, sex, phenotype of all individuals, text `.bim` - an extended `.map`, with allele names in two extra cols, text
+>pedigree means family relationship with other participants in this study
 >`.bed` is a binary version of `.ped`
 >`--make-bed` can transform `.ped` to `.bed`, and generated `.fam` and `.bim`. `.bed` connects `.fam` to `.bim`